 The challenge to reconstruct life to fit around this new state of the world is constant.
 Some people are still dealing with that reconstruction as the rules and regulations of pandemic conduct constantly change.
 And though we’ve hit a bit of a stride now with everything going on, some of the routines we’ve fallen into have become both isolating and stifling.
 For me, that has most notably shown up in my creativity.

 As writers, one of the things that fuels us is our ability to create — the inspiration to do so striking anywhere at any time.
-But when our creative energy is depleted, it can make even sitting down in front of a computer screen or simply seeing a pen and paper an extremely daunting task.
+But when our creative energy is depleted, creativity feels impossible.
+It can make even sitting down in front of a computer screen or simply seeing a pen and paper an extremely daunting task.
 For me, just being in the same room as my laptop makes me anxious and exhausted.

-So, to combat this lack of energy, I’ve employed a few strategies that I hope can help you out whenever your own creative energy is lacking.
+So, to combat this lack of energy, I’ve employed a few strategies for resetting our creativity that I hope can help you reset your creativity whenever it is lacking.

 So, to help get your mind moving again, try putting physical distance between you and your work.
 For however long is possible, especially during working hours.
 And the physical part here is key.
 By putting actual distance between yourself and your work, you’re allowing not only your mind but your whole body to really breathe.
 Even if it’s just for a half an hour or fifteen minutes, leave the tight and constricting atmosphere of work and head somewhere more calm.
 Our apartment is pretty small, so it makes it difficult sometimes to have that physical separation for me and my partner, but escaping to either our bathroom or our bedroom works just as well.